kmulvey/fedoralove/README.md

 # fedoralove
-find repos that list apt-get dependencies and PR their dnf counterparts
+find repos that list sudo apt-get dependencies and PR their counterparts